Healthdirect Free Australian health advice you can count on.

 What does a tracheostomy involve?

-A tracheostomy is usually performed under a combination of local and a light general anaesthetic.
+A tracheostomy invovles surgery that is usually done under a combination of local and a light general anaesthetic.

-A small incision is made in the throat and a tracheostomy tube is inserted into the windpipe.
-The tube sits in the windpipe and is tied in with tape.
-At first, there might be a few stitches, but these are usually taken out within a week.
+A small incision (cut) is made in the throat and a tracheostomy tube is inserted into the windpipe.
+The tube sits in the windpipe and stays in place using tape or velcro.
+There may also be a few stitches to help keep it in place.

-After the procedure, most people spend some time in the intensive care unit.
-This is to make sure that the wound is healing well and the tube can be changed safely.
+After the procedure, most people spend some time in the intensive care unit (ICU), before moving to a hospital ward.
+This is to make sure that the wound is healing well and that the tube can be changed safely.

-Many people can start eating and drinking by mouth again once the tracheostomy has stabilised.
-This may be a week or 2 after the procedure.
-Some people need to be fed by tube.
+Many people can start eating and drinking by mouth again once they have recovered from the operation.
+This may be 1 to 2 weeks after the procedure.
+Depending on the reason for the tracheostomy, some people may need to be fed via a feeding tube.

 Illustration of a tracheostomy